rubenvar/bulk-color-converter/README.md

 It accepts lower case and upper case, and you can even leave a space after the comma.
 Or three.
 It also accepts a single line list as well as values in multiple lines.
 You can omit the # if you'd like.

+It also accepts hex color values with an alpha channel (#RRGGBBAA or #RGBA).
+It will convert them to hsla.

 This would work:

 ```md